 Middle School Expectations

-By the end of middle school, students should be able to do all of the things listed in the image to the right.
+By the end of middle school, students should be able to do all of the following by the end of 8th grade:

 WHAT?!?!
-That used (and it often still does) intimidate me.
-Especially because many of use work in districts where students are not receiving specific science instruction until 6th or 7th grade.
+That used to (and it often still does) intimidate me, especially because many of us work in districts where students are not receiving specific science instruction until 6th or 7th grade.
 But that is a topic for another day.

 PhET Simulations are useful, effective and easy way allow students to use models in your classroom.
 They have numerous simulations for the following courses